hpc/charliecloud/doc/ch-image.rst

 Description
 -----------

-Uses :code:`ch-run -w -u0 -g0 --no-passwd --unsafe` to execute :code:`RUN`
+See below for differences with other Dockerfile interpreters.
+Charliecloud supports an extended instruction (:code:`RSYNC`), a few other instructions behave slightly differently, and a few are ignored.
-instructions.

 Note that :code:`FROM` implicitly pulls the base image if needed, so you may want to read about the :code:`pull` subcommand below as well.

 Required argument: